 Reporting entities must undertake thorough measures and actions to prevent money laundering and financing of terrorism such as follow internal regulations and guidelines that take into account the risk of money laundering that may arise from customers or businesses and to report such activity to the GDPML.
 In case of noncompliance, the GDPML can request the licensing authorities to suspend or revoke the licence of a reporting entity, if it confirms that the subject is involved in money laundering activities.
 If the subject repeats the offence, administrative sanctions apply, whereas, if the wrongdoing is of a criminal nature, the sanctions of the Criminal Code apply.
-Article 287 of the Criminal Code270 on the laundering of the proceeds of the criminal offense or activity provides for sanctions of imprisonment of five to ten years.
-If the criminal offense is committed during the exercise of a professional activity or is of a repetitive nature, the Same offense has produced serious consequences, it is punishable by no less than fifteen years in prison.
+Article 287 of the Criminal Code on the laundering of the proceeds of the criminal offense or activity provides for sanctions of imprisonment of five to ten years.
+If the criminal offense is committed during the exercise of a professional activity or is of a repetitive nature, the Criminal Code provides for sanctions of imprisonment of seven to fifteen years.
+If the same offense has produced serious consequences, it is punishable by no less than fifteen years in prison.